|

 Army nurses (top) and California veterans passing along Market Street in front of the Palace Hotel.

-the eventual US entry in WWI, the parade was the largest such event in
+Held in anticipation of the eventual US entry in WWI, the parade was the largest such event in

 the City's history as the massive 3.5 hour procession included 51,329 marchers and 52 bands